Open, Reliable, and Collective: A Community-Driven Framework for Tool-Using AI Agents: Abstract

 \section{Abstract}

-Tool-integrated LLMs can retrieve, compute, and take real-world actions via external tools, but reliability remains a key bottleneck.
-We argue that failures stem from both tool-use accuracy (how well an agent invokes a tool) and intrinsic tool accuracy (the tool’s own correctness), while most prior work emphasizes the former.
-We introduce \textbf{\textsc{OpenTools}}\footnote{Source Code/Project Implementation: \url{https://github.com/hydang99/opentools}}, a community-driven toolbox that standardizes tool schemas, provides lightweight plug-and-play wrappers, and evaluates tools with automated test suites and continuous monitoring.
-We also release a \textbf{public web demo}\footnote{Web Demonstration Demo: \url{https://huggingface.co/spaces/opentools/opentools}} where users can run predefined agents and tools and contribute test cases, enabling reliability reports to evolve as tools change. \textsc{OpenTools} includes the core framework, an initial tool set, evaluation pipelines, and a contribution protocol.
-Experiments and evaluations show improved end-to-end reproducibility and task performance; community-contributed, higher-quality task-specific tools deliver 6\%–22\% relative gains over an existing toolbox across multiple agent architectures on downstream tasks and benchmarks, highlighting the importance of intrinsic tool accuracy.
-The source code is released under the Apache 2.0 license.
-We also provide a system demonstration video at the following link: \url{https://www.youtube.com/watch?v=MXVyDvXzh_o}.
+Tool-integrated LLMs retrieve information, perform computations, and take real-world actions, but their reliability depends on both \emph{tool-use accuracy} and \emph{intrinsic tool accuracy}, including tool correctness, stability, and safety.
+While prior work primarily emphasizes tool use, intrinsic tool accuracy remains underexamined.
+We introduce \textbf{\textsc{OpenTools}}\footnote{Source Code and Implementation: \url{https://github.com/hydang99/opentools}}, a community-driven and maintainable toolbox for discovering, using, evaluating, and contributing open-source tools. \textsc{OpenTools} standardizes tool interfaces, converts documented Python functions into reviewable bundles, supports maintainer-triggered evaluation, and combines non-executing risk inspection with optional advisory LLM review.
+A \textbf{public web demo}\footnote{Web Demonstration: \url{https://huggingface.co/spaces/opentools/opentools}} allows users to run tools and agents, inspect evidence, contribute tests, and submit tools for maintainer review, while MCP enables controlled access from external applications.
+Experiments show that community-contributed, task-specific tools yield relative gains of 6\% to 22\% over an existing toolbox across multiple agent architectures, highlighting the importance of intrinsic tool accuracy. \textsc{OpenTools} is released under the Apache 2.0 license, with a demonstration video at \url{https://www.youtube.com/watch?v=XhRwATwIBxU}.